 If you experience any difficulty during an interview or telephone assessment, inform the chair of the selection panel so that other arrangements can be considered.

 The JAC understands that discussions about reasonable adjustments may include exchanging personal or confidential information.
 This information will be handled sensitively and will have no effect on your application or on determining your suitability for a judicial post.

 If your request for a reasonable adjustment cannot be accommodated or there is a disagreement about the reasonable adjustments, you can raise your concerns or make a complaint.

 If you wish to make a complaint, contact the Reasonable Adjustments Officer in the first instance.
-If it is not possible to resolve the issue immediately, it will be considered as if it were a first-tier judicial appointment complaint and will follow the process set out in the JAC’s complaints handling policy.
+If it is not possible to resolve the issue immediately, follow the steps in the JAC’s complaints handling policy.

 After the selection process ends

 This policy applies to the JAC selection process only.

 HM Courts & Tribunal Service (HMCTS) will provide information about reasonable adjustments to successful candidates once they are in post.